keefemitman/keefemitman.github.io/_includes/research_content.md

 This is the general *diffeomorphism invariance* of general relativity.
 As a result, we can't simply provide the LIGO-Virgo-KAGRA Collaboration with the spacetime metric on some worldline in our simulation because it would be highly dependent on the arbitrary coordinate system we chose.
 Instead, we need a way to limit how much we need to worry about coordinates.
-One way to do this is to look to some region of spacetime that has some kind of structure that we cannot simply change arbitrary.
+One way to do this is to look to some region of spacetime that has some kind of structure that we cannot simply change arbitrarily.
 But where to look?
 If we assume that the spacetime we're simulating is *asymptotically flat*, i.e., that it has zero curvature infinitely far away from the origin, then we've naturally focused in on a region of spacetime with structure!
 While this boundary of spacetime can be partitioned into components, the one we will be interested in is called *future null infinity*---the final destination of outgoing null (i.e., light-like) radiation such as gravitational waves.
 Future null infinity, or $\mathcal{I}^{+}$ for short, has a particular structure